 There are four documents we've added to the files and links section below.

-Practices that are due to be assessed in 2024 will have received letters with potential dates for assessment.
+Practices that are due to be assessed in early 2025 will have received letters with potential dates for assessment.
 This ensures practices have ample time for planning as a team and can put processes in place early to meet the standard.
 Please ensure you have signed those letters and sent them back to quality.team@pinnacle.health.nz.
 Pinnacle supply the assessors free of charge so it is important that these assessments are booked as soon as possible.

 The RNZCGP website has good information to support practices to meet the standard.
 In particular the quality programmes resources tab on the left hand side has some good resources on it.